k66inthesky/Predict_News/README.md

 	|-embedding
 		|-myoutput.npy
 	|-news2E.ipynb #turn your input news(myinput.csv) into mytmpfile.jsonl and myoutput.npy(located at ./embedding/)
+	|-news2E_optional #only need to choose one of the two--news2E.ipynb or news2E_optional
 	|-predict.py #predict the last output to one of the eight categories
 	|-extract_features.py
 	|-modeling.py